Materia Ceramica is part of the long and ancient Umbrian ceramics tradition, famous in the world thanks mainly to the ceramics of Deruta.

 My Decorating Technique

-When I paint, I love to mix colors to obtain multiple shades.
 Being able to paint the infinite variations of the green of a forest is a challenge for me; adding a touch of fiery red brings my ceramics to life.

 For the painting, I use metal oxide earths and powders mixed with water which produce the color.
 I use long, soft-haired brushes that glide perfectly over the dusty, absorbent surface of the glazed item.